Anand-1912/Docker/04.Managing_Images_And_Containers/README.md

 - docker image inspect <IMAGE_NAME>

 - The Docker command "EXPORT <PORT>" documents the port that we are using inside the container.
 This can be verified when we inspect the image using the inspect command.
 Refer the image [01.Inspecting_Images.png]

+- docker cp <LOCAL_FILE_PATH> <CONTAINER_NAME>:\<CONTAINER_PATH>

+  - copies the files from the local path to the container.

+  - use case:

+    - Application Configuration files can be copied to container from the local

+- docker cp <CONTAINER_NAME>:\<CONTAINER_PATH> <LOCAL_FILE_PATH>

+  - copies the files from the container to the local path.

+  - use case:

+    - Logs written by the Container can be copied to the local path (in the host)